The Worth of a Soul

 He had fought for her so hard, and had won—against Laurent, Victoria, and Edward.
 He even saved her from herself, when she was drowning in depression and later when she nearly drowned in the depths of the sea.
 No—dammit, he would not lose her to cancer.

 Bella came home an hour later, and began putting the perishables away.
-Renee, their oldest, came into the kitchen to help her.
+Carlie, their oldest, came into the kitchen to help her.

 "Where's your dad?"
 Bella asked.

 "He's upstairs in your bedroom.
 He's in there crying.
 Why is he doing that, Mom?"